c88lopez/shadcn-dashboard-be/IMPROVEMENTS.md

 ### 1. Implement a More Robust Logging Strategy

 **Observation:** The current logging is basic, relying on `ConsoleLogger`.
-While functional, it lacks the flexibility of a more robust logging solution.
+While functional, it lacked the flexibility of a more robust logging solution.

-**Suggestion:** Integrate a more powerful logging library like `winston` or `pino`.
-This would allow for structured logging, different log levels (e.g., `info`, `warn`, `error`), and the ability to send logs to various destinations (e.g., files, external services like Datadog or Sentry).
+**Update:** Integrated `pino` for structured logging, different log levels (e.g., `info`, `warn`, `error`), and the ability to send logs to various destinations (e.g., files, external services like Datadog or Sentry).

 ### 2. Enhance Configuration Management